 Roughly 10 million people fell ill with TB in the last year and 1.6 million people were killed by the disease.
 While significant advances have been made in detecting and treating TB, drug-resistant strains threaten to derail progress.
 For the half million people who contract multidrug-resistant TB (MDR-TB) each year, the treatment regimen is a demanding course of medicines that can cause serious side effects, including hearing loss and renal impairment.
 STREAM, the largest recruited multi-country clinical trial to examine shortened regimens for MDR-TB, aims to generate the highest-quality evidence regarding the efficacy, safety, and cost of shorter, more tolerable MDR-TB regimens.

-Latest From the Treat TB Blog
+Latest From the Research Division and Treat TB Blog

 What To Watch

 Why Community Engagement Matters

 Community engagement throughout the research cycle leads to awareness, involvement, trust and, ultimately, contributes to better outcomes.
 Learn the fundamentals from this video.